If you're juggling multiple student loans, you might want to consider refinancing them to consolidate your payments in one place.

 - Pay down debt balances: If you have maxed out credit cards or high debt balances, this can have a big impact on your credit.
 Paying down debts lowers your credit utilization and debt-to-income ratio, and can improve your score.

-It’s important to pay attention to the loan policies for each lender, including the maximum loan amounts, and fees.
-And if there are any prepayment penalties for paying off your existing private student loans early.
-And make sure to understand the co-signer rules and release policies before applying with a co-signer.
+Pay attention to the loan policies for each lender, including the maximum loan amounts, fees, and if there are any prepayment penalties for paying off your existing private student loans early.

 Many online lenders offer a prequalification tool that allows you to submit a quick application in just minutes and review potential loans and rates.
-To get prequalified, you only need to enter basic personal information, along with some general financial information.

 With a prequalification application, lenders only do a soft inquiry on your credit, which will not affect your credit score.

-After submitting your prequalification application, you’ll be able to view your loan options to find the interest rate and loan term length that's best for you.
-Once you choose your loan, you will need to complete a full student loan application.
-Which may require more documentation and result in a hard inquiry on your credit.
+Once you choose your loan, you will need to complete a full student loan application, which may require more documentation and result in a hard inquiry on your credit.

 To complete your student loan refinance application, you’ll need to complete a full loan application.
 In addition to a credit check, you’ll need to provide the following information: